acatone-git/HomePlus_Mod/README.md

 - Go to Settings > Handheld Setting > Scroll down to "Advanced" & Select "Run Script as Root"
 - Select "Remove_HomePlus.sh" & tap on "Run"
 - The script will remove HomePlus & restore the console back to default (after a restart)

+# Change Key Combinations / Create New Functions

+- Read / Use the documentation & examples in the development repo **[COMING SOON]**
+- Share your creations with the community!

 # Credits & Thanks